 - IBAN account number

-- BIC code
+- BIC code of the bank

-• Unit of currency
+- unit of currency

-Step 3: Specification of invoices/documents
+2.3.3 Step 3: Specification of invoices/import documents

 Write the following details: